Scammers impersonate genuine charities and ask for donations or contact you claiming to collect money after natural disasters or major events.

 - Legitimate charities are registered – you check an organisation’s credentials on the Australian Charities and Not-for-Profits Commission (ACNC) website to see if they are a genuine charity.

-- Never send money or give personal information, credit card details or online account details to anyone you don’t know or trust and never by email.
+- Never send money or give personal information, credit card details or online account details to anyone you don’t know or trust.

 - If you are approached by a street collector, ask to see their identification.
 If you have any doubts about who they are, do not pay.

 - If you are approached in person, ask the collector for details about the charity such as its full name, address and how the proceeds will be used.
-If they become defensive and cannot answer your questions, close the door or hang up.
+If they become defensive and cannot answer your questions, close the door.

 If you think you have provided your account details to a scammer, contact your bank or financial institution immediately.